Inherited IRA's and Uninsured Motorist Claim's with a Phantom Vehicle

 if a phantom vehicle causes you to leave the roadway and crash, you may be unable to get "uninsured motorist" coverage for injury damages under your own car insurance policy.
 Kansas statute 40-284(e)(3) denies coverage if "there is no evidence of physical contact with the uninsured motor vehicle and when there is no reliable competent evidence to prove the facts of the accident from a disinterested witness not making claim under the policy."

 Bankruptcy and personal injury case referrals are always appreciated.
-Contact The Law Office of David S. Adams at 913-782-5500.
+Contact Adams & Cross, LLC at 913-782-5500.